 The analysis starts with deciding on the cluster topic on Water; Water Resources; Water Management, and narrows down the search to Water Footprint's key phrase.
 This analysis utilised databases from 2015 to 2020.
 It was found that China is the leading country with 321 publications in WF topics, followed by the United States (US) and the Netherlands with 136 and 106 publications, respectively.
-Figure 4.1 shows the publications in WF topics for the top three countries compared with WF publications in Malaysia.
-Based on this analysis, it can be seen that WF research has led to numerous publications under environmental sciences topics, as represented by the size of bubbles in Figure 4.1.
+Figure 4.1 shows the publications in WF topics for the top three countries compared with WF publications under environmental sciences topics, as represented by the size of bubbles in Figure 4.1.
 The number of bubbles suggested that WF is multi-disciplinary, and mainly associated with energy, environmental science, earth and planetary science, material science, computer science, social science, and medicine.
 The bubbles for environmental science, whereby most WF studies fall into, are the largest for the Netherlands and about the same size for China and US.
 Although Malaysia's bubble is still relatively small, some studies in these areas have already been initiated.